HandsFreeGadgets/python-tensorflow/README.md

 # aarch64

-For these platforms like used for the Raspberry Pi 4 and NVIDIA Xavier NX.
+These are platforms like the Raspberry Pi 4 or NVIDIA Xavier NX.

-All compilatiosn are targeting Python 3.8.
+All compilations are targeting Python 3.8.
 Install a

 ~~~shell
 git clone https://github.com/pyenv/pyenv.git ~/.pyenv